-Rural crime is estimated by NFU Mutual to have cost £37.8m for the 2014-2015 period; this figure only takes into account agricultural crimes.
-The National Rural Crime Survey undertaken in 2015 by the National Rural Crime Network has estimated that the cost of rural crime to the rural economy could be as high as £800m.
+The 2018 NFU Mutual Crime Report indicates cost of rural crime to the UK as £44.5m in 2017 (this figure only takes into account agricultural crimes).
+The 2018 National Rural Crime Survey identified that rural crime is under reported so it is believed that the actual cost of rural crime to the economy is much higher.
 Rural crime can have the effect of increased insurance premiums, higher food prices and damage the infrastructure of rural communities.

 What is Rural Crime?

-- Agricultural - working farms, farm machinery, farm buildings, small holdings, offences against livestock and crimes at isolated rural buildings.
+- Agricultural - working farms, farm machinery, farm buildings, small holdings, offences against livestock, equine crime and crimes at isolated rural buildings.

-- Heritage - lead theft from churches, ancient monuments, illegal metal detecting 'any offence which harms the value of England's heritage assets and their settings to this and future generations'.
+- Heritage - lead theft from churches, ancient monuments, illegal metal detecting and arts and antiquities offences.
+Any offence which harms the value of England's heritage assets and their settings to this and future generations'.

 Our Rural Crime Prevention page contains useful advice.

-Sussex Police will be working with partners and agencies to successfully tackle rural crime in Sussex:
+Sussex Police are working with partners and agencies to successfully tackle rural crime in Sussex:

 Since the launch in 2015, Equine Rangers have reported anti-social driving to Op Crackdown and incidents of flytipping to the Council.
 The Rangers themselves have had an excellent reception with local people stopping in the street to ask about what they are doing and the Equine Rangers being able to engage and offer crime prevention advice and rural community reassurance.
 They are a great link between the police and local communities.
 The Rangers are really enjoying being Community Volunteers, and value has been restored in horses and riders.

 The plan is to bring all the rural watches under the banner of Countrywatch.
-We will tell you more about that in the coming months, make sure you are signed up to Neighbourhood Watch to get the details.
+We will tell you more about that in the coming months, make sure you are signed up to In The Know to get the details.